gh0stsrc/nvim/docs/plugins.md

   - **_nvim-treesitter is required for IDE functionality such as parsing, syntax highlighting, code analysis and incremental selection_**

 - [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
   - `telescope` is a highly extendable fuzzy finder over lists.
-Built on the latest awesome features from neovim core
+Built on the latest awesome features from Neovim core.

 - [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon)
   - `harpoon` is a productivity plugin for Neovim that aims to help developers quickly navigate between files, terminals, and marks within their development environment.
 It provides a way to create shortcuts to frequently accessed resources, making it faster and more convenient to switch between different parts of a project.